CloudlyFog/BankSystem7/README.md

                {
                     DatabaseName = "Test",
                };
-               // here we add application context classes with class that inherit ModelConfiguration o.Contexts = new Dictionary<DbContext, ModelConfiguration?>
+               // here we add database context classes with class that inherit ModelConfiguration o.Contexts = new Dictionary<DbContext, ModelConfiguration?>
                {
                     { new ApplicationContext(), new ModelConfigurationTest() },
+                    { new NewApplicationContext(), new NewModelConfigurationTest() },
                };
          });
          //or